kungfoo/kungfoo-slidedown/git-gud.md

 ## What do I do, if I fuck up?

-- Show `git rebase --abort` on bad rebase
+- You can always `git rebase --abort` on bad rebase, `git cherry-pick --abort` ...
 - You can always `git reset --hard` if you commited your work
 - `git reflog`
 - Remove sensitive data from a branch (`--fixup`)